A Secure Consensus Protocol for Sidechains: Security Proof

 With this construction, we have replicated a subset of functions of the dummy adversary: while $\mathcal{D}$ gives full control to $\mathcal{E}$ to perform any kind of attacks, $\mathcal{S}$ encompass only some of the attacks that may be possible, limited by what $\mathcal{A}$ can do.

-As in the case of the ideal protocol, the execution is protected by the security properties defined, so the probability of getting a 0 as an execution output is also null.
-With this, it becomes indistinguishable for $\mathcal{E}$ to detect if the protocol that run, was $\Pi$ or $\mathcal{I}$.
+As in the case of the ideal protocol, the execution is protected by the security properties defined before, so the probability of getting a 0 as an execution output is also zero.
+With this, it becomes indistinguishable for $\mathcal{E}$ to detect if the protocol that runs, was $\Pi$ or $\mathcal{I}$.